softwaresaved/automated_testing/README.md

 ## Write code that checks that the output files are equal to those of the test oracle

 The above tests can help us to check, when working with our software, that we haven't introduced any drastic errors but it would be better if we actually checked the content of those output files to ensure that, when making our changes, we don't corrupt the behaviour of the software and it doesn't start to output nonsense in its output files.
-Under Linux/Unix shell we could use the diff command (with its -q flag to suppress its output) e.g.
+Under Linux/Unix shell we could use the diff command (with its -q flag to suppress its output):

     result = os.system("diff -q freqs2013.dat testoracle/freqs2013.dat")

-For Windows could use the Windows DOS fc (file compare) command (using > NUL to suppress its output) e.g.
+For Windows could use the Windows DOS fc (file compare) command (using > NUL to suppress what it prints out):

     result = os.system("fc freqs2013.dat testoracle/freqs2013.dat > NUL")